icopy-site/awesome/docs/awesome/free-for-dev.md

   * [element.io](https://element.io/) — A decentralized and open source communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Rocket.Chat](https://rocket.chat/) - Shared inbox for teams, secure, unlimited and open source.
   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
+  * [Slab](https://slab.com/) — A modern knowledge management service for teams.
+Free for up to 10 users.
   * [slack.com](https://slack.com/) — Free for unlimited users with some feature limitations
   * [Spectrum](https://spectrum.chat/) - Create public or private communities for free.
   * [StatusPile](https://www.statuspile.com/) - A status page of status pages.
 Track the status pages of your upstream providers.